sean28/Trajectory-Analyzer/README.md

 unzip traj_package.zip
 cd traj_package/
 python app-traj-analysis.py
+The interface will be available at: http://localhost:8082
 ```

-The TrajectoryAnalyzer interface will be available at: http://localhost:8082